2020 SITE UNDER CONSTRUCTION

 Lot 3: TILE PICTURES (Painted wood signs should be entered in Lot 4 (judged on painting) or Lot 5 (judged on lettering)

-Lot 4: PAINTED WOOD CRAFTS – wall hanging, basket, frame, tole painted or other item.
+Lot 4: PAINTED WOOD CRAFTS – wall hanging, basket, frame, tole painted pinewood cars or other items.

 Lot 5: VINYL LETTERING – wall hanging, pictures or other item

 Lot 6: DUCT TAPE – item is made mainly of duct tape – sword, wallet, etc.

 Lot 7: PERSONAL CARE ITEMS – soap, lip balm, lotion, fizz balls, or other item.

 Lot 8: LEGOS, MODEL CARS– legos, K’nex, etc.

 Lot 9: GLASS ETCHING - vase, glass, mug, dish, or other item

 Lot 10: OTHER – any item that does not fit into the above categories or categories BCAB through BCAW below.

 CLASS BCAB - BEADING